alnyan/suricata/doc/userguide/partials/options.rst

    Run in PCAP mode.
 If no device is provided the interfaces provided in the *pcap* section of the configuration file will be used.

 .. option:: --af-packet[=<device>]

    Enable capture of packet using AF_PACKET on Linux.
 If no device is supplied, the list of devices from the af-packet section in the yaml is used.

+.. option:: --testimony[=<socket>]

+   Enable capture of packet using Testimony Unix socket.
+If no socket path is supplied, one from testimony section in the yaml is used.

 .. option:: -q <queue id>